|

 Is Staking Solana Safe?

-Yes—staking Solana is considered relatively safe, especially when done through a reputable wallet and well-performing validator.
+Yes, staking Solana is considered relatively safe, especially when done through a reputable wallet and well-performing validator.
 Your tokens never leave your wallet.
-You’re only delegating your voting power, not transferring ownership.
+You are only delegating your voting power, not transferring ownership.

 However, you should still: